 In addition, a company may set aside a pool of money and divide this among distributors who meet a certain qualification standard.
 This is referred to as a pool bonus.
 The percentage of the pool commission is typically very small compared to the level commission.

 For example, a company may set aside one percent of turnover every month and divide this among qualifying distributors.

-Typicall these would be distributors who are at higher ranks in the organisation.
+Typical these would be distributors who are at higher ranks in the organization.

 An infinity commission is a commission paid on all volume in a distributor’s organization up to a point where another distributor in the distributor's organization is the same rank as the distributor.

-The structure of a unilevel plan could be one of the contibutors to what makes network marketing attractive to some people.
+The structure of a unilevel plan could be one of the contributors to what makes network marketing attractive to some people.
 It is particularly suitable for a consumer type of distributor.